ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-routing.md

 {: #vpc-bm-vmware-nsx-t-routing-vpc-uplinks}
 {: step}

-In this step, the following {{site.data.keyword.vpc_short}} subnets and {{site.data.keyword.bm_is_short}}VLAN interfaces will be created for the Tier 0 (T0) private uplinks.
-These uplinks and subnets will be used as transit networks and static routing is configured between {{site.data.keyword.vpc_short}} implicit router and NSX-T T0's private uplinks.
+In this step, {{site.data.keyword.bm_is_short}}VLAN interfaces will be created for the Tier 0 (T0)  external uplinks for public and private connectivity.
+These uplinks and subnets will be used as transit networks and static routing is configured between {{site.data.keyword.vpc_short}} implicit router and NSX-T T0 logical router.

 Interface name              | Interface type | VLAN ID | Subnet                       | Allow float  | Allow IP spoofing | Enable Infra NAT  | NSX-T Interface            | Segment Name
 ----------------------------|----------------|---------|------------------------------|--------------|-------------------|-------------------|----------------------------|------------------------------